 - 1 cup tomato purée ~ Or 2 medium tomatoes chopped

 - 1 cup coconut milk

 - Cut the chicken into bite-sized pieces.
 I prefer roughly 1 1/2 by 1 1/2 cubes.
-Combine the spices and lemon juice, then add the chicken.
-Stir to coat the meat well and set aside to marinade.
+Combine the spices and lemon juice, then thoroughly coat the chicken.
+Set aside to marinate.

 - Heat the coconut oil in a wok or dutch oven over medium-high heat.
-Add the onion and cook for 8 to 12 minutes until the edges turn golden brown.
+Turn the heat down to medium and add the onion and salt.
+Cook for 8 to 12 minutes until the edges turn golden brown.

-- Reduce the heat to medium and add the curry leaves (if using), and the ginger garlic paste.
-Sauté for 2 minutes or until the ginger and garlic no longer smells raw.
+- Stir in the curry leaves (if using), the minced green chili, and the ginger garlic paste.
+Sauté for 2 minutes or until the ginger and garlic no longer smell raw.

 - Serve with rice and your favorite flatbread.
 This curry freezes very well.

 - If using chicken breasts: Start checking at the 5-minute mark for doneness so as not to dry out the meat.

 - Curry leaves add herbaceous, anise, and citrus notes to a dish.
 If you can’t find them, you can add 1/2 teaspoon of lime rind.
 The result won't be the same but the zest will add some of the citrus notes you get with the real thing.
 Try to find unwaxed fruit or scrub well.

 - Green and ground red chili: This amount of chili will give you a low hum of heat.
 Feel free to add more or less to taste.
 The same goes for the ground red chil.